Understanding the city planning puzzle

 Town planning helps create organised, sustainable, and liveable communities by managing land uses and guiding new development.
 It plays a vital role in shaping the places we live, work, and enjoy.
 On the Redlands Coast and across Queensland, planning ensures that neighbourhoods are connected to essential services like schools, healthcare, transport, parks and shops.

-Good planning helps communities change and grow in smart and responsible ways.
-It protects the environment and guides where roads, buildings and services can work best together.
-Planning also helps make room for different places and the people who use them, like busy workplaces and peaceful homes or retirement villages.
+Planning also helps make room for different places and the people who use them, like busy workplaces and retail spaces, peaceful recreation areas and a variety of homes.
 By setting a clear plan for the city’s future, good planning helps communities grow, stay strong, and care for people and the environment over time.

 A growing community